gasolin/lingascript/README.md

 Edit [scripts/diff.sh](https://github.com/gasolin/lingascript/tree/master/scripts) to include the new modified files.

-### Upgrade Typescript Version
+### Upgrade TypeScript Version

-To upgrade the Typescript's version (to v3.4.0 for example):
+To upgrade the TypeScript's version (to v3.4.0 for example):

 ```sh
 $ npm run upgrade-ts